L4Re/l4re.org/src/getting_started/make.rst

 Building an L4Re system from scratch involves several Git repositories and multiple steps, that have to be taken for setting up the build environment.
+L4Re uses a GNU Make based build system to build L4Re itself and any further applications plugged into the build system.

 Once configured, you can develop directly inside the L4Re source tree and use GNU Make to compile your changes.